We’ve covered lots of different resume sections already, including the section called Resume Skills.

 You can find out more about the hard skills that are in high demand in 2019, according to LinkedIn.
 You might surprise yourself and already have some of them.

-Our free resume builder lets you build the perfect resume for your dream job in just a few minutes, so you can get the application sent off today!
+Our online resume builder lets you build the perfect resume for your dream job in just a few minutes, so you can get the application sent off today!

 You don’t need to get too fancy when you add your technical skills to your resume, a simple, bulleted list can sometimes suffice.